-- Heat the butter very slowly until it has melted (not bubbling)
+- Gently heat the unsalted butter very slowly until it has melted (not bubbling)

-- Let it stand for 2 minutes, then carefully strain the butter to separate the foam at the top and pour the clear yellow liquid at the top into a jar, being very careful not to include the solids at the bottom of the pan.
+- Let it stand for 2 minutes, then carefully strain the butter to separate the foam at the top and pour the clear yellow liquid into a jar, being very careful not to include the solids at the bottom of the pan.

 - This can now be used for cooking or to pour over pâtés or terrines